Article Table Of Contents

 Is being in an area that's growing quickly a good thing or a bad thing?

 Depends on who you ask.
-Some want bigger, more exciting cities like Atlanta and Columbus, while others want peace and quiet like in Dacula and Camilla, thank you very much.
+Some want bigger, more exciting cities like Atlanta and Augusta-Richmond County consolidated government (balance), while others want peace and quiet like in Glennville and Palmetto, thank you very much.

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Peach State that have people climbing over each other to get in.

-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in Georgia are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Georgia are growing like weeds.

-How We Measured The Fastest Growing Cities In Peach State
+How We Measured The Fastest Growing Cities In the Peach State for 2020

 - Population in 2010